core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 9. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.

-The Group Manager may also be responsible for the following tasks:

-1. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
-This specification recommends that the Group Manager is entrusted to perform this task.
+10. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
 The actual storage of public keys may be entrusted to a separate secure storage device.

-2. Autonomously and locally enforcing access policies to authorize new endpoints to join its OSCORE groups.

 # Security Considerations  # {#sec-security-considerations}